The 17 Best Irish Pubs in Boston

 224 Market St., Brighton, 617-787-5427, irishvillageboston.com.

 J.J.
 Foley’s Cafe

 Another landmark Boston bar, J.J.
-Foley’s has been pouring pints in the South End for 105 years.
+Foley’s has been pouring pints in the South End for more than 100 years.
 It claims the title of the oldest family-run Irish pub in town.
 But the often-packed establishment doesn’t rest on its laurels, continuing to serve better-than-it-needs-to-be fare and rotating specials, like chicken piccata, bangers and mash with a fried egg, and spicy stuffed quahogs.